SCOFF Questionnaire

 The SCOFF questionnaire was developed by John Morgan, Fiona Reid, and J. Hubert Lacey in 1999 at St. George's Hospital Medical School in London.
 It was designed in response to the absence of a brief, clinically practical screening tool for eating disorders suitable for use in primary care and general medical settings.
 At the time of its development, longer instruments existed but were too burdensome for routine screening in busy clinical environments.

-The SCOFF acronym was constructed from the five core behavioral and attitudinal features most consistently associated with anorexia nervosa and bulimia nervosa.
+The SCOFF acronym was constructed from the five core behavioural and attitudinal features most consistently associated with anorexia nervosa and bulimia nervosa.
 Each item was selected for its ability to capture a clinically meaningful eating disorder marker using simple, accessible language.
 Subsequent validation studies have confirmed its utility across primary care, general internal medicine, and student health populations, and it has been translated into multiple languages for international use.

 What the Assessment Measures